craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Alchemy Processes & Products.md

 When set aflame, the Witch Sticks produce a smoke with magical-dissociative properties.
 Witch Sticks are typically bundled into 8 sticks before they are sold as a set.

 *Witchweed* is the typical choice for production of Bane Essence. *Polypore* is the typical choice for production of Arcana Essence.
+A cup of Essence will coat 8 sticks.

 ##### Miner's Savior